 Procedures

 The LAP will normally meet twice a year.
-Meetings may be held more frequently , if deemed necessary by the Chair and agreed by the Secretary-General.
-Intersessional meetings may be arranged.
+Meetings may be held more or less frequently , if deemed necessary by the Chair and agreed by the Secretary-General.

-The LAP will also make use of electronic tools to augment such meetings, as required to progress its work.
+The Panel should make use of electronic tools, as required, to progress the work.

 Submissions of input papers from committees and other bodies received later than one month before the meeting will be subject to the approval of the Chair.